mickfuzz/phd4/_posts/2021-03-27-concrete-frameworks.md

 <!-- So an alternative is available in the form of designing the learning experience in a way that allows learners to choose the level that is most appropriate for them.
 Dom says... student often choose the level that is appropriate for them. -->

+REWRITE THIS
+The perhaps the most challenging and fundamental is the guideline to provide options for individual choice and autonomy.
+We explore this in more depth in the next section.

+Another is authenticity and personal relevance and value.
+This could be one of the biggest challenges to a concepts first approach.

 There are however other areas that are very similar to UDL that are have more research linked to computing education.